https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 High Court Judge, Nigel Niles on Wednesday awarded GY$24 million in damages and expenses concerning the police shooting death of Golden Grove, East Coast Demerara villager, Quindon Bacchus.

-Bacchus, 25, was shot multiple times by a policeman and on June 10, 2022 at at Haslington, East Coast Demerara.
+Bacchus, 25, was shot multiple times by a policeman on June 10, 2022, at Haslington, East Coast Demerara.

-While the State has charged police Lance Corporal Kristoff De Nobrega with Bacchus’ murder and he is awaiting a trial by judge and jury, the deceased man’s mother had filed a civil action in the High Court.
+While the State has charged police Lance Corporal Kristoff De Nobrega with Bacchus’ murder—he is awaiting a trial by judge and jury—the deceased man’s mother had filed a civil action in the High Court.

-The Chambers of Attorneys-at-Law Dr Dexter Todd and Dexter Smartt said in a statement that by letter dated July 24, 2024 the Office of the Attorney General wrote the attorneys for Bacchus’ mother, as well as the Judge, indicating that the State has accepted liability for the brutal shooting and requested that the court make a decision on the quantum of damages to be granted to the estate of the deceased.
+The Chambers of attorneys-at-law Dr Dexter Todd and Dexter Smartt said in a statement that by letter dated July 24, 2024, the Office of the Attorney General wrote to the attorneys for Bacchus’ mother, as well as the judge, indicating that the State has accepted liability for the brutal shooting and requested that the court make a decision on the quantum of damages to be granted to the estate of the deceased.

 The court indicated that it looked at recent matters of a similar nature and considered the settlement and judgment amounts in those matters before making its own decision in this case.
 According to a statement from the lawyers’ chambers, the court ordered that the State pay to the estate of Mr. Bacchus GY$1 million for his funeral expenses, GY$22.5 million as damages for the breach of his right to life and GY$500,000 in costs, bringing the total to GY$24 million.